Archie Goodwin (comics): Return to DC

 Goodwin returned to DC Comics as an editor and writer in 1989.
 He wrote the graphic novel Batman: Night Cries painted by Scott Hampton and published in 1992.
 Throughout the 1990s, Goodwin edited a number of Batman projects, including the Elseworlds miniseries Batman: Thrillkiller, and the Alan Grant-written/Kevin O'Neill-illustrated parody one-shot Batman: Mitefall, a take-off of the "Knightfall" saga, filtered through the character of Bat-Mite.
 Armageddon 2001 was a 1991 crossover event storyline.
 It ran through a self-titled, two issue limited series and most of the annuals DC published that year from May through October.
 Each participating annual explored potential possible futures for its main characters.
 The series was written by Goodwin and Dennis O'Neil and drawn by Dan Jurgens.

 Among Goodwin's most notable last editorial projects were Starman, written by James Robinson and first published by DC in 1994 and DC's Batman: The Long Halloween by Tim Sale and Jeph Loeb.
-Loeb and Sale's first work on Batman appeared in Batman: Legends of the Dark Knight Halloween Special #1 (Dec.
+Loeb and Sale's first work on Batman appeared in Batman: Legends of the Dark Knight Halloween Special No. 1 (Dec.
 1993) edited by Goodwin.
 It is a testament to Goodwin that Loeb has said that Goodwin inspired their portrayal of Gotham police chief Jim Gordon in The Long Halloween and its sequel Batman: Dark Victory, while Robinson (who considered Goodwin both a mentor and close personal friend), continued to list Goodwin as a "Guiding Light" on later issues of Starman published after Goodwin's death.
 Goodwin edited Batman: Legends of the Dark Knight and Azrael.
 Goodwin's Creepy work is cited by editor Mark Chiarello as informing the creation of the Batman: Black & White series.

 Death

-Goodwin died of cancer on March 1, 1998, after battling the disease for 10 years.
+In the Spring of 1990 he was diagnosed as having cancer and undertook a course of chemo-therapy while still working at DC.
+Goodwin died on March 1, 1998, after battling the disease for 8 years.

+Archives

+The Archie Goodwin Archive and Collection are housed at OKPOP (Oklahoma Museum of Pop Culture) in Tulsa, Oklahoma.
+Donated by his children Jennifer and Seth Goodwin.